marcelotto/magma/docs.magma/artefacts/generated/modules/Magma/Matter/Project/Prompt for ModuleDoc of Magma.Matter.Project.md

   end

   @doc """
-  Extracts the project name from the metadata of a `Magma.Concept` document about this matter type and creates a new instance with it.
+  Extracts the project name from the metadata of a `Magma.Concept` document about the project and creates a new instance with it.

   The project name must be specified in the `magma_matter_name` YAML frontmatter property.
   If the project name is not found, it returns an error.